-Downieville Classic is a 14.1 mile heavily trafficked point-to-point trail located near Sierra City, CA that features a river and is rated as difficult.
+Downieville Classic is a 14.1 mile heavily trafficked point-to-point trail located near Sierra City, California that features a river and is rated as difficult.
 The trail is primarily used for mountain biking and is accessible from April until November.

 This is a very popular descent north of Lake Tahoe which you can shuttle from the Mountain Bike town of Downieville.
 The trails are very well maintained.
 Some of the time you will be on forest roads so a regular mountain bike will be fine, but if you want something really fun, splurge and rent a full suspension rig from one of the town bike shops for a truly epic ride.
 The shuttle vans run several times a day and take you up over 4,000 feet into the mountains for a really long descent.